 Greg Gillett, Director

 Greg has been running Outdoor Leadership programs for over 20 years.
 He is originally from South Africa and has worked for various Outward Bound schools around the world, including over 10 years at the North Carolina Outward Bound School.
-He is a graduate of the University of Cape Town.
+He is a graduate of the University of Cape Town and an adjunct faculty at the Center for Creative Leadership.
 Greg has a passion for developing leadership in young people and helping them reach their potential.
 He co-founded Asheville TAASC with Beth Hockman and Mike Fischesser, the founder of TAASC.
-When he is not out on trips with these kids he’s running leadership programs for other organizations and having fun with his 6 year old twin girls who are just starting to get into outdoor adventures.
+When he is not out on trips with these kids he’s running leadership programs for other organizations and having fun with his 7 year old twin girls who are into outdoor adventures.

 Lucy MacGregor has been working with children and youth in wilderness programs for over 20 years.
 She loves adventuring with youth down rivers, up rocks, over cliffs, and into caves.
 Lucy found her home in Asheville through her work as rock climbing instructor for the North Carolina Outward Bound School.
 She is a teacher at Rainbow Community School, a mindfulness educator, and mama of two amazing Taasc kids.
 Lucy is passionate about empowering girls and young women to live life to the fullest, to love deeply, and to support and uplift one another.